phoenixframework/phoenix/bonus_guides/D_mix_tasks.md

 * a file containing the original file name and its digest
 * a compressed file containing the file name and its digest

-We can optionally determine which files should be gzipped, by using the `:gzippable_exts` option in the config file:
+We can optionally determine which files should be gzipped by using the `:gzippable_exts` option in the config file:

 ```elixir
 config :phoenix, :gzippable_exts, ~w(.js .css)